 Apart from bots and the usual text analysis apps, this API also finds application in social media analysis which is a huge source of textual and conversational data from all across the world.

 You must check out our Top 10 Translation APIs to know more about similar APIs hosted in Rakuten RapidAPI.
 You can also check out our translation API collection and see if it suffices your requirements for text translation and related operations.
+Finally, don’t forget to check the tutorial on Google Translate API.

 Signing off now, until we are back in a few days with another API tutorial.